drothermel/dr_gen/experiment_analysis_refactor_agent_prompt.md

 # Agent Prompt for Experiment Analysis Refactor

 ## Current Progress
-Last Completed: Commit 18 - test: Display name mapping and reverse lookup Next Up: Commit 19 - Add ExperimentDB class
+Last Completed: Commit 19 - add: ExperimentDB class for unified analysis API Next Up: Commit 20 - Add data loading to ExperimentDB

 ## Task Overview
 You are implementing a refactor of the experiment analysis system according to the plan in `experiment_analysis_refactor_plan.md`.
 This refactor replaces the complex class hierarchy with Pydantic models and Polars DataFrames for better performance and maintainability.